Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Do you want to add a front-end login page and widgets in WordPress?

 The default WordPress login page doesn’t provide the best user experience and can confuse your users.
-Adding a front-end login page lets your users log in directly from the front-end of your website.
+Adding a front-end login page lets your users log in directly from the front end of your website.

-In this article, we will show you how to add a front-end login page and widgets in WordPress.
+In this article, we will show you how to easily add a front-end login page and widgets in WordPress.

 How to add a front-end login page and widgets in WordPress (3 ways)